kylays/caltech-adoption-api/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Returns a JSON array of all images file paths saved as stock images.
+**Description:** Returns a JSON array of all images file paths saved as stock images and updates the public stock images folder so the client has access to all images that exist in the server.

 **Supported Parameters** None